GuruMedi7ation/palvelinten_hallinta/h2-infra-as-code.md

 SSD: WD Black 1TB + 0.5TB legacy SSD + 1TB legact HDD
 OS: Latest Win 11

+We also implemented some changes to improve the readability of our code with three .md backticks

 ## A) Vagrant-installation

 I installed Vagrant on my host OS